Gavin-McCormick/watttime/windfriendly/README.md

 Usage: API calls in views
 ------------------------
-In addition, there are a few other URIs that return JSON data in response to a GET call.
+In addition, there are a few other URIs that return JSON data in response to a GET request.
 These are implemented as Django views for now because they're a bit trickier to fold into the tastypie framework, but they should be incorporated eventually.
 Be prepared to change code that depends on these.

 Here are the cheat sheet versions:
 * scrape new data and a get a summary of what changed: <code>/update/[BA_NAME]</code>